 The award of blades entitles crew members to commission an oar painted with the crew’s names and bumping scalps, the walls of Oriel’s quads are also chalked to mark the victory.
 Headship of the River is celebrated by the burning of a wooden boat in the front quad of the college.

 Torpids bumps racing between colleges takes place in the Hilary Term.
 Those trialling for the University boats are not eligible and therefore success at Torpids is determined by the quality of training and commitment of college boat clubs, more than by their personnel.
 Summer Eights bumps takes place in June when the University rowers join their college VIIIs.

-In both competitions Oriel is the most decorated of the College Boat Clubs.
+In both competitions Oriel is one of the most decorated of the College Boat Clubs.
 The club as a whole holds 34 Torpids headships (28 of which were won since 1975), with the next college holding the second most at 22.
 We have 32 Summer Eights Headships (27 of which were won since 1975).

 Those new to rowing

 We greatly encourage people who have never rowed before to give it a go.
 Oriel is a mid-size college and one of the main reasons for our success has been our ability to help novices reach their full potential.

 We have a very thorough and supportive teaching programme for novice rowers with dedicated coaches and good equipment.
 Not only will we train you to reach the first eight, if that is your goal, but on the way you will be rowing in very competitive crews.
 It is not uncommon for an Oriel second eight to be bumping other colleges’ first eights.